Skip to content

 Seeking Heroin Addiction Treatment

-If you or someone you know is struggling with addiction that’s related to an opioid like heroin, there is help available.
+If you or someone you know is struggling with heroin addiction, there is help available.
 To learn more about heroin addiction treatment, speak to an addiction treatment specialist at Serenity at Summit by calling 844-432-0416.
-Explore the addiction therapy options that might help you achieve lasting recovery and hear more about how treatment can help you escape a life of active addiction.
+Explore addiction therapy options that aim to help achieve lasting recovery and hear more about how treatment can help you escape a life of active addiction.